Premium windsock for Paragliding, Hang Gliding, & Skydiving

 Accessories needed for the windsock (do it yourself)

-The Crappie pole used must be as thin as possible so the sock will move in the slightest breeze and not touch the pole.
-The right type of pole is available online from Cabelas.
+The Crappie (Pan) fishing pole should have the thinnest sections possible so that the sock will move in the slightest breeze but not touch the pole.
+The correct type of pole is available online from Cabelas.
 DO NOT USE A HEAVY DUTY CRAPPIE – IF YOU DO, YOUR SOCK WILL NOT FUNCTION CORRECTLY IN LIGHT AIR.

 -

-with a couple of nylon zip ties to keep it from sliding down the PVC pipe (see this photo).
+with nylon zip ties to keep it from sliding down the PVC pipe (see this photo).

 -

-1 1/4" x 6' PVC schedule 40 pipe is needed for most 16' poles.
-Longer pieces are always better but may not fit in a car or truck bed.
+1 1/2" x 6' PVC schedule 40 pipe Longer pieces are always better but may not fit in a car or truck bed.

 -